sourcegraph/handbook/content/engineering/search/iteration_log.md

-# Search core iteration log
+# Search core iteration log (deprecated)

-This document contains the goals and work log for the search core team's [2-week iterations](./core.md#iterations).
+This document contains the goals and work log for the search core team's 2-week iterations. **This is deprecated**: see up-to-date processes and planning artifacts on the [team page](./core.md#iterations)

 ## YYYY-MM-DD to YYYY-MM-DD